analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 printenv | grep MAXIM_PATH
 ```

-... which should print the exact location of the Microcontroller SDK installation.
+... which should print the exact location of the MSDK installation.

 ### Strange Debugger Behavior